top of page

 Do this: confirm the policy language before assuming it will pay for workplace accidents

 About accidental death insurance for gig workers: here's what matters and what to double-check.
-Here's the plain-English breakdown.
 Millions of people now earn income through app-based driving, delivery, freelancing and other gig work.
-While this flexibility can be appealing, it often comes without the employer-sponsored benefits that traditional employees receive.
-That gap leads many gig workers to look at personal life and accident coverage options.
+While this flexibility can be appealing, it often comes without the employer-sponsored benefits that traditional employees receive - no group life insurance, no employer-paid disability coverage, and often no workers' compensation protection depending on the state and the platform's classification of workers.
+That gap leads many gig workers to look at personal life and accident coverage options, and accidental death insurance is one of the more accessible entry points because it typically does not require a medical exam for lower face amounts.

 Frequently Asked Questions